Smart Ways to Influence Social Media Traffic

 How can you make your content interesting for a wider audience?
 You can make it

-to gain the attention of a larger group.
-When it doubt add Star Wars to it or broaden the scope.
+This way you gain the attention of a larger group.
+When in doubt add Star Wars to it or broaden the scope.

 How Linux Can Save Your Marriage ventures beyond the narrow niche while benefiting from community support.

-In order for a share to work on social media you need friends but not just any friends but those who follow to the same topics as you.
+In order for a share to work on social media you need friends but not just any friends.
+You need those who follow the same topics as you.

-Your existing friends will amplify your message first so that other who don’t you can notice it at all.
-Make friends before you share your won content!
+Your existing friends will amplify your message first so that others who don’t you can notice it at all.
+Make friends before you share your own content!

 Ask yourself: Are your friends interested in this topic?
 Mine are interested in search, social media and blogging but most ignore my art, cycling or parkour shares.